 What are your thoughts on paint being a design "change agent"–depending on the colour and sheen, does the entire environment undergo a transformation?

 Meg: Absolutely.
 You change the colour of the walls, and don't change anything else, you can have ten different rooms with ten different colours.
 Paint changes the entire mood of the room.

 For your own home, what design choices have you made?

 Meg: On the outside, it looks like a traditional Cape Cod.
 The inside, however, is an open floor plan and the walls are all White Dove OC-17 because I have a lot of art on the walls.
 I have a light, open space with skylights, and the light feeling appeals to me.
-Because I am surrounded by colors and textures and patterns much of my day, when I come home I need less–I need it to be quieter, more serene.
-I'd describe it as an eclectic, modern interior, but with lots of fun, colorful art that I've collected over the years.
+Because I am surrounded by colours and textures and patterns much of my day, when I come home I need less–I need it to be quieter, more serene.
+I'd describe it as an eclectic, modern interior, but with lots of fun, colourful art that I've collected over the years.